JTdevelop/deep-dive-craps-android/README.md

 # Monte Carlo Method for Craps

-  ## to play a large number of games to see win % displays results every 1000 games
+  ## This program relies on repeated game sampling to obtain percentage result of wins in a simulated craps game.

   This program is an example of using multi thread programming